 \section{Introduction}

-Over the past two decades, a large literature has developed in economics, machine learning, and biostatistics on learning policy rules from experimental or quasi-experimental data.\footnote{In economics, the literature goes back to \cite{Manski2004} and includes \cite{BhattacharyaDupas}, \cite{Stoye2012}, \cite{KitagawaTetenov2018}, \cite{MTM}, and \cite{AtheyWager2021}.
-References in machine learning and biostatistics include \cite{QianMurphy2011}, \cite{ZZRK}, \cite{SwaminathanJoachims}, and \cite{Kallus2017,Kallus2021}, among many others.} The typical objective is to choose a policy rule mapping individual covariates into a treatment choice to maximize average welfare, mean response, or expected reward.
-The maintained assumption underlying this literature is that the \emph{target} population in which the policy is to be implemented is the same as the \emph{experimental} (or training) population from which the data are sampled.\footnote{We refer to the distribution from which the data are sampled as ``experimental'', with the understanding that the analyst could in fact be using observational (i.e., non-experimental) data.} While policy learning algorithms may have good welfare guarantees when the target and experimental populations are the same, little is known about the performance of the learned policies in target populations that are similar to, but meaningfully different from, the experimental population.
+There is increasing interest across many disciplines in personalized treatment policies.\footnote{In economics, the literature goes back to \cite{Manski2004} and includes \cite{BhattacharyaDupas}, \cite{Stoye2012}, \cite{KitagawaTetenov2018}, \cite{MTM}, and \cite{AtheyWager2021}.
+References in other fields include \cite{QianMurphy2011}, \cite{ZZRK}, \cite{SwaminathanJoachims}, and \cite{Kallus2017,Kallus2021}, among others.} The typical objective is to estimate a policy mapping individual characteristics into a treatment choice to maximize overall welfare.
+The assumption underlying this literature is that the \emph{target} population in which the policy is to be implemented is the same as the \emph{experimental} (or training) population from which the data are sampled.\footnote{We refer to the distribution from which the data are sampled as ``experimental'', with the understanding that the analyst could in fact be using observational (i.e., non-experimental) data.} While many policy learning algorithms have good welfare guarantees when the target and experimental populations are identical, the resulting policies can perform poorly if the target population differs from the experimental population.

-There are many reasons why the target and experimental populations may differ.
-For instance, data may be collected in a randomized controlled trial (RCT) under artificial experimental conditions that differ from real-world settings in which the policy is to be implemented.
-Alternatively, there may be a delay between collecting the data and implementing the policy, allowing for the possibility that the distribution of potential outcomes and/or covariates may drift.
-The RCT may also define outcomes in terms of certain measurable dimensions (e.g. test scores) while the policy maker may be concerned with more difficult to quantify outcomes that are similar to, but slightly different from, those measured in the RCT (e.g. overall academic achievement).
-Moreover, due to budget constraints, experiments may be run in a few sub-populations, while the policy is to be implemented in additional similar sub-populations beyond those studied in the experiment (e.g. neighboring school districts).
+There are several reasons why the target and experimental populations may differ, echoing well-known concerns about the external validity of experiments (see, e.g., \cite{BannerjeeDuflo2009,Deaton2010,Allcott2015}).
+For instance, data may be collected under experimental conditions that differ from real-world settings where the policy is to be implemented.
+Additionally, delays between data collection and implementation can result in distribution shifts.
+Experiments may also use easily measurable variables (e.g., test scores) to define outcomes, whereas the policymaker may be concerned with more difficult to quantify outcomes (e.g., overall academic achievement).
+Furthermore, experiments may be run in selected sub-populations that are not representative of the broader target population.